Ukrainian family left war-torn homeland for Haughton

 The Molokovs arrived in Louisiana thanks to the kindness of Mitzie and David Cochrane, who sponsored and will be fostering the family for two years.

 The Molokovs now have driver’s licenses.
-Their six-year-old son Mykola is enrolled in a Haughton School, and Mykola has found a steady job.
+Their six-year-old son Mykola is enrolled in a Haughton School and has found a steady job.

 “I was a seller in Ukraine, but now in USA, I found a good job.
 I’m a electrical helper,” he said.